mukund799/Langchain-Learning/readme.md

 3. `Maximum marginal relevance retrieval` - MmrRetriver is a class that is used to perform maximum marginal relevance retrieval.

+    `Diversity` In the context of Maximum Marginal Relevance (MMR), diversity refers to the degree of dissimilarity or uniqueness among the retrieved results.
+The goal of MMR is to maximize the diversity of the results while maintaining their relevance to the query.
+    In other words, diversity in MMR means that the selected results should:

+    • Cover different aspects: Represent different facets or perspectives of the topic, rather than repeating the same information.
+    • Minimize redundancy: Avoid duplicating or closely resembling each other, providing a more comprehensive view of the topic.
+    • Show varied content: Include a mix of different content types, such as images, videos, articles, or reviews, to cater to different user preferences.

     ```python
     retriever = rvs.max_marginal_relevance_search(